Vishu3105/Java-practice-codes/README.md

-# Java coding Questions for interviews Repository
+# Java coding Questions for interviews

 Welcome!
 This repository contains my **top 20 Java coding questions** along with their solutions in different methods and explanations.
 It's meant for practice, revision, and reference for anyone preparing for Java interviews.